sinesc/adria/doc/overview.md

 `new <constructor>( [<parameter>] ) { <proto body> }`

-Creates a new prototype inheriting from given constuctor's prototype, extends it with proto body and returns an object created from the new prototype's constructor.
+Creates a new prototype inheriting from given constuctors prototype, extends it with proto body and returns an object created from the new prototypes constructor.
 This syntax is short for `new (proto (<constructor>) { <proto body> })( [<parameter>] )`

 ### for/in statement